-The inspiring story of seniors Debbie & Michael around the world
+The inspiring story of senior nomads Debbie & Michael around the world

 It probably happens to everyone on Instagram: 5 minutes there and you’re flooded by the most incredible pictures and videos from breathtaking places with people having lots of fun while traveling.
 Then you wonder: why don´t I do the same?